 Fill with the mawa stuffing and smoothen the top.
 Roll it over desiccated coconut and top with some chopped pistachios and glazed cherries.
 Serve chilled.

-What are some important tips and suggestions for making the best Chum Chum Recipe?
+What are the important tips, tricks and suggestions for making the best Chum Chum Recipe?

 Following are some important pointers for making your absolute best Chum Chum.